exiled-apes/solana-nft-list/README.md

 # Solana NFT List

-A simple React starter app that allows a user to connec their wallet and displays their NFTs.
+A simple React starter app that allows a user to connect their wallet and displays their NFTs.

 ## Setup